 Sherwood Farm Trail (Orange) - .7 mile one way

 Lots of variety on this trail, from the shady path between the farm fields, to a spring-fed stream in the woods, through the heart of the parkís working farm and along the northern bank of Minebank Run.
 A brief walk along a portion of the Willow Grove Trail (red) completes the loop.
-The Sherwood Farm Trail is a self-guided nature trail.

 Minebank Run Trail (Blue) - 1.2 miles one way

 Follow the farmís dirt roads along Minebank Run through the length of the park.
-A flat trail with lots of opportunity to get a first-hand look at stream ecology, historic structures and the toad pond (just past the lime kilns).
+A flat trail with lots of opportunity to get a first-hand look at stream ecology, historic structures and the amphibian pond (just past the lime kilns).
 At the west end is Good Fellowship Farm, now selling produce, Christmas trees and holiday wreaths.
 To the east, the trail ends at the bubbling pond, and connects up the steep hill to an un-designated trail.
 Please respect private property, which is posted, particularly near the lime kilns on the stream side.

 Lime Kiln Trail (White) - .2 mile one way